BySaether/.github/profile/README.md

 # Welcome to Workflux!
-Hey there, welcome to my corner of the digital world!
-I'm [William Sæther](https://github.com/williamsaether), and I'm thrilled to have you here.
-At Workflux, my goal is to create innovative solutions that make life easier and work more efficient.
+Here at Workflux we develop products aimed for stores and shops, our goal is to create innovative solutions that make life easier and work more efficient.

-### About Me
-I'm a passionate developer and entrepreneur on a mission to revolutionize the way we work.
-With a focus on simplicity, creativity, and user-centric design, I'm dedicated to crafting software that not only solves problems but also inspires and empowers others.

-### My Products
+## Products
-Explore my portfolio of products designed to streamline workflows and enhance productivity:

-- CodeKeeper: Organize and manage various types of codes effortlessly with our intuitive code management system.
+- CodeLinker (in the works): Organize and manage various types of codes effortlessly with our intuitive code management system.
-- Queues: Streamline customer flow and optimize service efficiency with our dynamic queue management solution.
+- Queues (not started): Streamline customer flow and optimize service efficiency with our dynamic queue management solution.
-- Localizer: Help users find products within stores easily with our location-based service for effortless shopping experiences.
+- Localizer (in planning): Help users find products within stores easily with our location-based service for effortless shopping experiences.

-### Collaboration
+## Collaboration
 Workflux projects are not always solo endeavors!
 I welcome collaboration from other passionate developers and creators who share my vision for innovation.
 If you're interested in collaborating on any of my projects or have ideas to contribute, don't hesitate to reach out.
 Let's create something amazing together!

 ### Get in Touch